Door: Hinged

 Most doors are hinged along one side to allow the door to pivot away from the doorway in one direction, but not the other.
 The axis of rotation is usually vertical.
 In some cases, such as hinged garage doors, the axis may be horizontal, above the door opening.

 Doors can be hinged so that the axis of rotation is not in the plane of the door to reduce the space required on the side to which the door opens.
 This requires a mechanism so that the axis of rotation is on the side other than that in which the door opens.
-This is sometimes the case in trains or airplanes, such as for the door to the toilet, which opens inward.
+This is sometimes the case in trains or airplanes, such as for the door to the toilet, which can be designed to open inward.